amirdrljevic/movies-api-app/README.md

 # README

 This is a basic API app, MOVIES-API-APP.
-With only one model Movie and 2 attributes.
+With only one model Movie and 2 attributes (name, description).

 * More to add later...

-application up and running.

-Things you may want to cover:

 * Ruby version